wp-plugins/google-quick-ratings/readme.txt

 Note: Rating function is voluntarily limited to authors (only authors can rate, and not visitors) through the admin panel, in order to remain as light as possible.

 Main functionnalilties
-* Rating from 0 to 5, with a 0.5 step, in the post edit screen,\n
+*   Rating from 0 to 5, with a 0.5 step, in the post edit screen,
 *   Use of Google snippets to help Google to display ratings in search results,
 *   Rating tags detected in Google Webmaster Data Highlighter tools,
 *   No use of javascript / ajax to improve loading,
 *   Different format of ratings available (star, heart, gradient),
 *   Use of sprites to improve loading of PNG images,
 *   Automatic display of ratings in posts, pages or both,
 *   Possibility to display ratings in posts through shortcode,
 *   Possibility to display ratings anywhere with php function.

 More information and screenshots on http://bonplangratos.fr/wp/plugins/google-quick-ratings